sazio/Transients/README.md

 # Transients
 **Transients in Hippocampal Attractor Networks** - Thesis Project, M.Sc. in Physics of Complex Systems (University of Turin)| *Visiting Research Student* at the University of Ottawa.
-Under the supervision of André Longtin (University of Ottawa) and Lamberto Rondoni (University of Turin & Politechnic University of Turin
+Under the supervision of André Longtin (University of Ottawa) and Lamberto Rondoni (University of Turin & Polytechnic University of Turin

 ## Intro